saros-project/saros/docs/contribute/processes/review.md

     *   Even if you perform a review in such a pair session, the reviewer should still post his remarks in Gerrit, so others can learn from the mistakes and defects you two found.
-*   Since we require two reviewers for each pull request, *everytime* you submit a new pull request (or new version of a pull request) you need to do at least *two reviews* yourself to maintain that ratio.
+*   Since we require two reviewers for each pull request, *every time* you submit a new pull request (or new version of a pull request) you need to do at least *two reviews* yourself to maintain that ratio.
 Having a hard time getting others to review your pull request?
 Be a role model and do a